-Forward-forward swap: combines of a forward sale with a later forward repurchase.
+Forward-forward swap: combines two forward transactions (e.g., a forward sale with a later forward repurchase).

-Swaps often result in lower fees or transactions costs because they combine two transactions, and they allow parties to meet each others needs for a temporary amount of time.
+Swap contracts often result in lower fees or transactions costs because they combine two transactions.

+Swaps allow parties to meet each others needs for a temporary amount of time.

-Other Methods of Currency Exchange
+Other Methods of Currency Exchange (Futures)